javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 Please only declare global the variables which have a project-wide importance.
 Variables needed by specific tasks should reside in the corresponding functions.
 So to say, global variables are rare in modern projects.

 [warn header="Attention: implicit global declaration!"]
-In the old JavaScript it was possible to omit variable declaration:
+Without strict mode, for compatibility with the old scripts, it is possible to omit variable declaration:

 ```js
 //+ run